r-vage/ComfyUI_RvTools/Readme/README.md

 ### Getting Started

-If you're new to ComfyUI-RvTools loaders:
+If you're new to ComfyUI_Eclipse loaders:

 1. **Start Here:** [Checkpoint Loaders Guide](Checkpoint_Loaders.md)
    - Learn the basics with traditional loaders